Stefan0712/fitness-app/README.md

 * Targeted muscles
 * Phases

-Workouts are split into **phases** (default: “Warm-up” and “Workout”) to allow users to build full sessions.
-Users can add/edit/remove phases (at least one is required).
+Workouts are split into **phases** (with “Warm-up” and “Workout” being the default phases) to allow users to build full sessions.
+Users can add/edit/remove phases (with at least one required).
 Exercises are added to phases, with a dropdown to choose number of sets (1–10).
+Each exercise can be added multiple times to the same phase and workout.

 The **View Workout** page resembles the View Exercise page, with exercises grouped by phase.
 Workouts are saved and cached like exercises, follow the same rules for editing/deleting, and can be exported/imported via JSON.